How to Install Nginx Mainline on Rocky Linux 9/8

 Understanding the Nginx Repository

-For those seeking the latest features and updates, importing the Nginx repository is the recommended approach.
+For those seeking the latest features and updates, importing the Nginx repository is recommended.
 This method ensures access to the most recent versions of Nginx.
 Unlike other installation methods, using the Nginx repository provides the latest mainline or stable versions directly from Nginx.org.

 Command to Import Nginx Mainline and Stable Repositories

-To import both the mainline and stable versions of Nginx, use the following command.
-Note that by default, the stable version is enabled.
-Instructions to switch to the mainline version will be provided later in this tutorial.
+Use the following command to import both the mainline and stable versions of Nginx.
+Note that the stable version is enabled by default.
+Instructions on switching to the mainline version will be provided later in this tutorial.

 Ensure you use the correct repository for your specific version of Rocky Linux.
 Using an incorrect repository can lead to installation issues or system instabilities.